 Good Practice: An MLDI system has multiple stakeholders, which at a minimum includes law enforcement, the office of the coroner or medical examiner (depending on type of system), the health sector, the public health agency, the civil registration agency, and the national statistics agency.
-Law enforcement leads MLDI in a police-led system.
+Law enforcement leads MLDI in a law enforcement-led system.
+However, even in a coroner or medical examiner system, the police and/or prosecutor have an important role, as they are required to notified the coroner/medical examiner of a death under their jurisdiction and the two entities share evidence with each other.

-However, even in a coroner or medical examiner system, the police have a role, as they are required to notified the coroner/medical examiner.
 The health sector engages with MLDI on jurisdiction (e.g., if a death occurs in a health facility, the facility will refer reportable deaths to the MLDI authority for determination of jurisdiction), case transfer, and mass casualty management; and in some countries provide contractual forensic services.
 The public health agency may engage with MLDI for lab services of notifiable diseases and possibly the notifying of deaths if civil registration is a responsibility of the agency.
 The civil registration authority must ensure that all MLDI deaths are registered, and the national statistics agency is responsible for compiling MLDI statistics.

 Other stakeholders may include the judiciary.
 For example, in some countries, magistrates are coroners; in other countries magistrates may play a role in directing police investigations.
-Public prosecutors might also play a role in directing police investigators in some countries.